rdoetjes/rfetch/README.md

 The message.txt that contains the above listed tags should reside in the ~/.config/rfetch/message.txt directory and in your .zshrc you just call rfetch

 This application relies on the sysinfo crate.
-This crate collects the data that we simple aka quick and dirty replace with the tags listed above
+This crate collects the system data listend above, which inturn is quick and dirtily replaced -- this is efficienter than sed or awk hence this little tool was created.

+See message.txt for an example.